 I would, however, strongly recommend Peter Harvey’s An Introduction to Buddhist Ethics: Foundations, Values and Issues.
 It’s another one that can be read a bit here and a bit there, depending on your interest.
 But with chapters on most geographical ‘types’ of Buddhism, as well as discussions of key topics like the environment, economics, and gender and sexuality, it’s a fantastic book to have around.

 Speaking of Buddhist Ethics, if you’re ready to dive in fully, read Damien Keown’s The Nature of Buddhist Ethics.
 It’s 20 years old now and still stands as something of a monument in this area of Buddhist studies.
-As one of my philosophy professors said of philosophy and Kant, “you can argue with him or against him, but you can’t argue without him.”
+As one of my philosophy professors said of philosophy and Kant, “you can argue with him, but you can’t argue without him.”
 The same holds true of Keown and Buddhist ethics today.
 See also his Contemporary Buddhist Ethics, and Buddhism and Bioethics.
 For a biography, complete listing of his works, and an excellent collection of essays, see Destroying Mara Forever: Buddhist Ethics Essays in Honor of Damien Keown.

 Another author I’m very fond of is Richard Gombrich.
 His book on Theravadin Buddhism is essential reading for those interested in this particular school of Buddhism.
 There is also much said about the ‘foundations’ of Buddhism that will complement Gethin’s work above.